Random Basics

 • Fine for: dice rollers, casual games, sample data, classroom activities, quick picks

-• Not ideal for: passwords, tokens, cryptographic keys, security codes, anything adversarial
+• Not ideal for: passwords, tokens, cryptographic keys, security codes, or anything adversarial when the generator is only a simple non-cryptographic PRNG

-• Security-sensitive tasks should use a cryptographically secure source of randomness
+• Security-sensitive tasks should use a cryptographically secure randomness source such as the platform crypto APIs

 • The right tool depends on whether fairness, unpredictability, or convenience matters most